 You can use these searching tips for your other classes too.

 If you need to search for books, there are three options at your disposal: the University Libraries, OhioLINK and WorldCAT catalogs.
-If you're having trouble, be sure to contact me.
+If you're having trouble finding a book's availability, be sure to contact me.

 You can also find books in a database called WorldCat.
 WorldCat has all the stuff--books, journals, archives, sound recordings and more!--from most university libraries in the US and others around the world.
 If you're looking for a book, be sure to put a check here: